All Episodes

 I'd been a disc jockey, and I wanted to go back to spoken word radio because that seemed to offer more freedom, a greater chance for creativity.

-Plus, you know, I'd had my fling with playing Donnie Osmond Records, and I was over at that.
+Plus, you know, I'd had my fling with playing Donnie Osmond Records, and I was over that.

 Got past that.

-Cows ills and so forth.
+Cowsills and so forth.

 I'd been there, done that.

-And that was a presidential campaign year.
+And it was 1984, and that was a presidential campaign year.

-Of course, the Reverend Jackson running for orifice, the Gary Hart Pence running for office, the radio station I worked for, which now carries the program, gave me a commentary.
+Of course, the Reverend Jackson running for orifice, the Gary Hartpence running for office, the radio station I worked for, which now carries the program, gave me a commentary because I could not keep my opinions out of the news.

 I was doing news in the afternoon, and I'd throw in my opinions.